wedding-magic/magical-wedding-app/stable_diffusion/README.md

 1) Make sure the instance-2 virtual machine instance on Compute Engine is up-to-date, as the Instance Template will be a carbon copy of this.

-2) Create a new Machine Image of instance-2 using this command:
+2) Create a new Machine Image of instance-2 using this command (this may take 15 minutes or so to complete):

       ```
       gcloud compute images create stable-diffusion-image-4 \